hqllab/GateFocusRepeater/readme.md

 This extension is intended for geometries where repeated detector or collimator elements must:

 - be placed at arbitrary coordinates,
-- share a common geometric focus,
+- point to a shared or hole-specific target,
-- represent converging-hole or other focused collimator arrangements.
+- represent cone-beam, fan-beam, converging-hole, or other focused collimator arrangements.

 ## Current Limitations

-- The focus is read as `focusX focusY`, with `focusZ` fixed to `0`.
-- The implementation uses an internal projection toward `xSlice = 0`.
-- `setRepeatVector` and `autoCenter` are kept for interface compatibility, but the actual positions are driven by the placement file.
 - This implementation is a custom extension and is not part of the official GATE release.

 ## Summary of User-Facing Commands